MichaelReitz/MichaelReitz.github.io/index.md

 </p>

 Hi!
 My name is Michael, and I am a postdoctoral researcher and theoretical physicist working on light-matter interactions (both quantum and classical regimes) in the group of [Joel Yuen-Zhou](https://yuenzhougroup.ucsd.edu/) at [UC San Diego](https://www.ucsd.edu/).
-Previously, I completed a PhD in the group of [Claudiu Genes](https://www.iap.tu-darmstadt.de/tqt/theoretical_quantum_technology/index.en.jsp) (now at TU Darmstadt) at the [Max Planck Institute for the Science of Light](https://mpl.mpg.de/) and [FAU Erlangen](https://www.fau.eu/).
+Previously, I completed a PhD in the group of [Claudiu Genes](https://www.iap.tu-darmstadt.de/tqt/theoretical_quantum_technology/index.en.jsp) (now at TU Darmstadt) at the [Max Planck Institute for the Science of Light](https://mpl.mpg.de/) and [FAU Erlangen](https://www.fau.eu/) in Germany.

 Broadly speaking, my research aims to investigate and develop new theoretical tools and platforms for describing light–matter interactions in nanophotonic environments, while also maintaining close connections to potential applications.
 I my research, I enjoy staying close to experiments and actively collaborating with experimentalists.
 I also like to work interdisciplinary and engaging with problems in chemistry or biology (such as, e.g., molecular chirality, spin chemistry or photosynthetic light harvesting).